SiftScience/sift-ios/DESIGNDOC.md

   - It will call the upload method with force param as NO.
 - **upload**(_force_)
   - It will upload the collects events to Sift Server.
 If force is YES, then won't wait for queue.readyForUpload to be true.

-  - Should call in the onCreate() callback of each Activity.
-  - It creates the Sift singleton instance and collectors if they do not exist, and passes along the current Activity context.
-  - For your application&#39;s main Activity, make sure to provide a Sift.Config object as the second parameter.
-  - If you are integrating per-Activity rather than at the Application level, you can specify the name that will be associated with each Activity event (defaults to the class name of the embedding Activity).
-  - There are overloaded methods below for your convenience.
-    - open(context, activityName)
-    - open(context, config)
-    - open(context)
-- **collect**()
-  - Should call Sift.collect() after the Sift.open() call in each Activity.
-  - Which executes a runnable task to collect SDK events for Device Properties and Application State.
-- **pause**()
-  - Should call Sift.pause() in the onPause() callback of each Activity.
-  - Which persists the instance state to disk and disconnects location services.
-- **resume**(_context, activityName_)
-  - Should call Sift.resume() in the onResume() callback of each Activity.
-  - It will try to reconnect the location services if configuration and permissions are enabled.
-  - If you provide a non-null activity name as a parameter then it will set the current activity class name as the name provided, otherwise it will set the simple name of the underlying class.
-  - There is an overloaded method for your convenience.
-    - resume(context)
-- **close**()
-  - Call Sift.close() in the onDestroy() callback of each Activity.
-  - It persists the instance state to disk and disconnects location services.

 - **archiveKeys**()